alecheckert/saspt/doc/model.rst

 models required to explain observed data.
 (In the context of machine learning, this property of Bayesian inference is called *automatic relevance determination* (ARD).)

-In math, these models replaced the separate priors :math:`p(\boldsymbol{\tau})` and :math:`p(\boldsymbol{\theta})` with a single prior :math:`H(\boldsymbol{\theta})` defined on the space of all possible parameters :math:`\boldsymbol{\Theta}`.
+These models replaced the separate priors :math:`p(\boldsymbol{\tau})` and :math:`p(\boldsymbol{\theta})` with a single prior :math:`H(\boldsymbol{\theta})` defined on the space of all possible parameters :math:`\boldsymbol{\Theta}`.
 The models